hardyoyo/RodmanPottingerCookbook/recipes/ImSickSoup.md

 ### Gluten-free Alternative

-Use "rice sticks" (wide rice noodles), available at asion food stores.
-Break the noodles into shorter lengths (about 3 inches or less) and soak in a bowl of room temperature water for about 30 minutes (which is less than the prep time and simmering time, so just start soaking them whenever you remember).
-When the soup is done, as you serve each bowl, add the noodles to the soup in the bowl, so they stay firm.
-Or, if you don't care about firm noodles, dump them into the main pot when the soup is done.
+Use "rice sticks" (wide rice noodles).
+Break the noodles into shorter lengths (about 3 inches or less) and soak in a bowl of room temperature water for about 30 minutes.
+When the soup is done, as you serve each bowl, add the noodles to the soup in the bowl.